jpegleg/dwarven-toolbox/README.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```
 This is a huge blessing during brutefoce/batch research tasks attempting to extract plaintext, because success will have a good exit code!

+If we do want to output non-UTF8 on the decode, then we can use the file tool hexoff which will write out decoded binary to a file.

+There are many manipulation techniques, but some of the most common are XOR, encoding, and flipping bits.

 We might find that malware flips bits of files in a weak attempt to hide or obscure.
 We can flip the bits of a file with the `toggle` tool.